BlockchainCommons/GordianWallet-iOS/README.md

 ## Status — Early Beta

 *FullyNoded 2* is currently under active development and in early beta testing phase.
-It should be used on Bitcoin testnet to gain familiarity with how the wallet works, and most importantly to practice deleting and recovering wallet.
-For a detailed checklist to test critical functionality please see our [Testing Checklist.md](./Docs/Testing Checklist.md)
+It should be used on Bitcoin testnet to gain familiarity with how the wallet works, and most importantly to practice deleting and recovering a wallet.
+For a detailed checklist to test critical functionality please see our [Testing Checklist.md](./Docs/Testing-Checklist.md)

 ## Installing FullyNoded 2